cocos/cocos-docs/en/scripting/modules/index.md

 Engine and editor expose their functionalities API through modules.
 Modules are in form of ECMAScript module format.

-⚠️ Note, starting from 3.0, you can not access API through global variable `cc`!
+> **Note**: starting from 3.0, you can not access API through global variable `cc`!

 ## Engine modules

-### Functionalities
+### Functionality

 Module `'cc'` provide access to engine functionalities.
 Contents of module `'cc'` are dynamically decided, which is relevant with engine modules setting in project settings.

 #### Example: engine logging